• Pinterest

 peach rose border surrounding a sign with Rooted & Established in love

-“Rooted & Established in Love” couldn’t be a more accurate bible verse to use to describe my connection with the farmhouse where I grew up.
+“Rooted & Established in Love” couldn’t be a more accurate bible verse to use to describe my connection with my childhood home.
 My paternal grandfather purchased the farm ground that included the house in 1942.
 My parents moved to the farm in 1949 and lived the rest of their lives on the property.
 Additional background about my parents’ life on the farm can be found here:

 Farmhouse in Early January